kdyoung18872/cloud-adoption-framework/docs/ready/azure-best-practices/scaling-subscriptions.md

 ## Manage multiple subscriptions

 If you have only a few subscriptions, managing them independently is relatively simple.
-But if you have many subscriptions, you should consider creating a management-group hierarchy to simplify managing your subscriptions and resources.
+But if you have many subscriptions, you should consider creating a Management Group hierarchy to simplify managing your subscriptions and resources.

 Management groups allow efficient management of access, policies, and compliance for an organization's subscriptions.
 Each management group is a container for one or more subscriptions.

-Management groups are arranged in a single hierarchy.
+Management groups are arranged in a hierarchy.
 You define this hierarchy in your Azure Active Directory (Azure AD) tenant to align with your organization's structure and needs.
 The top level is called the *root management group*.
 You can define up to six levels of management groups in your hierarchy.
 Each subscription is contained by only one management group.

 Azure provides four levels of management scope: management groups, subscriptions, resource groups, and resources.
 Any access or policy applied at one level in the hierarchy is inherited by the levels below it.
 A resource owner or subscription owner can't alter an inherited policy.
 This limitation helps improve governance.